bbnetz/TYPO3Security/README.md

 ##### checkModificationOnlyFoundInTer

 If option is set will check for modification only if extension is represented in TER.

+##### ignoreExtensions

+This option is able to get a comma separated list of extensions in two different formats:

+* `extensionName` will ignore all Extensions with given extensionName
+* `extensionName=version` will ignore all Extensions with given extensionName and setted version.
+Multible times the same extensionName is allowed.

 How to contribute
 -----------------